-With Hevo, Salesforce ETL becomes a cake walk.
-Hevo is fully automated so you do not have to write custom scripts or concern yourself code maintenance.
-Hevo moves data from Salesforce to any Data Warehouse like Redshift, BigQuery or Snowflake with 100% reliability and consistency.
-This will rid you from investing time and resources in overseeing data quality.
+With Hevo, Salesforce ETL becomes a cakewalk.
+Hevo is fully automated so you do not have to write custom scripts or concern yourself with code maintenance.
+Hevo moves data from Salesforce to any Data Warehouse like Redshift, BigQuery, or Snowflake with 100% reliability, consistency, and for free.
+This will rid you of investing time and resources in overseeing data quality.

 Method 1: Copying your data from Salesforce to your data warehouse using custom scripts

 Your Salesforce data is accessed using Salesforce’s vast range of APIs.
-The APIs needed by you will be determined by the use cases that you are solving for.
+The APIs needed by you will be determined by the use cases that you are solving.
 The broad steps are as follows:

 You may also want to use Salesforce’s streaming API, so your data is always current.
 This powerful streaming mechanism is not without constraints.
 For further reading, Salesforce documentation on Streaming API has all the information you need.